 - Defended the Canadian firm of Deloitte & Touche in multiple securities actions arising out of the demise of an entertainment company.
 Obtained dismissal of Section 11 claim in shareholder class action and denial of class certification for Section 10(b) claim in noteholder class action.

 - Defended the Cayman Islands firm of Deloitte & Touche in multiple actions arising out of the demise of a risk retention group.
 Obtained dismissals of actions brought by liquidators and members of risk retention group.

-- Chinese Accounting Firm: Represented a Chinese accounting firm in connection with a joint investigation by the SEC, U.S. Department of Justice and FBI.
+- Represented a Chinese accounting firm in connection with a joint investigation by the SEC, U.S. Department of Justice and FBI.
 No action taken against accounting firm.